rjsylvia/COSC-473/README.md

 - [x] ****BUG FIX**** News live feed was not refreshing correctly.
 This has now been fixed (not in repo currently).

-- [ ] ****BUG**** The weather section is broken in this current build, due to a change in the API that the weather jQuery plugin used.
-It is fixed in the local repo and will be uploaded collectively with the other bug fixes.

 Remaining Timeline (Anyone can add to this):

 Week 9: